Groß-Enzersdorf: Culture and POIs

+The village is connected to Vienna through the 26A Bus, which terminates at Kagran and connects to the U1 and U2 metro system.

 Austrias only remaining Drive-in theater is situated in Groß-Enzersdorf, directly on the border to Vienna.
 It was opened 1967 and extended in 1990 to a "center" including three screens.
 On Sundays a flea market is held in the town.

-In the year 1889 a Jewish cemetery was built in Groß-Enzersdorf, but unfortunately it has been recently vandalized.
+The town cointains the Marchfeld Center, a strip mall containing multiple different chainstores, including a grocery, a shoe store, a pet supply sore and an opticians.